Am I Being Detained? 6 Questions You Should Ask During Interactions with the Police

 1. “Am I Being Detained?”

-If police officers are commanding that you go with them, your first question should be to ask whether you’re being detained.
+If police officers are commanding that you go with them, according to Tsion Chudnovsky, a criminal defense attorney in Orange County, your first question should be to ask whether you’re being detained.
 Detention is similar to an arrest in that you’re not free to leave.
 However, detention is not the same thing as an arrest.

 When you’re detained by police officers, it’s usually for “brief and cursory” questioning.
 After the questioning is over, you’ll most likely be released.